What is Operational Technology (OT) Security?

 What is operational technology (OT)?

-Operational technology (OT) refers to the integration of both hardware and software for controlling and supervising physical processes, devices, and infrastructure.
-This technology is essential across various asset-intensive industries, playing crucial roles from overseeing critical infrastructure to managing robotic systems in manufacturing environments.
+OT cybersecurity, or operational technology cybersecurity, refers to the integration of both hardware and software for controlling and supervising physical processes, devices, and infrastructure.
+This technology is essential across various asset-intensive industries and is crucial in everything from overseeing critical infrastructure to managing robotic systems in manufacturing environments.
 OT is extensively utilized in sectors such as manufacturing, oil and gas, power generation and distribution, aviation, maritime, rail transport, and utilities, highlighting its diverse applications in different fields.

-OT security refers to the practices and technologies used to protect OT systems when they are connected to Industrial IoT environments.
+OT cybersecurity refers to the practices and technologies that protect OT systems connected to Industrial IoT environments.
 As industrial operations increasingly rely on digital solutions for automation and remote monitoring, securing these systems becomes crucial.
-OT security helps protect against cyber threats, ensuring that critical infrastructure remains safe and operational.
-By implementing robust security measures, organizations can enable secure remote access to their OT systems, safeguarding both operational and informational assets.
+OT security helps safeguard operational technology systems against cyber-threats to ensure that critical infrastructure stays safe and operational.
+By implementing robust security measures, organizations can enable secure remote access to their OT systems, safeguarding operational and informational assets.
 This protection is vital for maintaining the integrity and efficiency of interconnected industrial environments.

 How is OT security different from IT security?